ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/import-and-export.markdown

 * The data can be imported into both sharded and non-sharded databases.
   In both cases, the data will be retrieved into the database from a local `.ravendbdump` file.
-* If the database is sharded, the data will be distributed among the shards.
+* If the database is sharded, the imported data will be distributed among the shards.
   In case the shard has [several nodes](../sharding/overview#shard-replication), each shard database will be replicated to all the nodes of this shard.